 A video by Kensington Palace.

-After the parade, Kate was presented with a beautiful posy by two little girls.
+After the parade, Catherine was presented with a beautiful posy by two little girls.

 The couple met members of the regiment before sitting for official officers’ and sergeants’ photograph.
 Duchess talking to the soldiers.

 Before leaving, the royal couple visited the Guardsmen’s Lunch where the longest-serving guardsman in the battalion proposed a toast to the royals.

 The almost 9 months pregnant Duchess sipped water.

 Here is Duchess’ look during the last years for St Patrick’s Day Parade.

 Today the glowing Duchess looked effortlessly elegant and regal in a green Catherine Walker coat.
 She wore the coat for the first time during the Sweden tour this year in January.

 Duchess kept the cold weather away by pairing the coat with faux fur collar and faux fur cuffs from Troy London also premiered during the Scandinavian tour.
 She also wore Cornelia James Beatrice gloves.

 She wore ‘Meribel – Felt Beret Hat with Bow’ from Gina Foster.
 Duchess wore the same hat on 2015 St Patrick’s Day Parade also.

 Classic velour felt beret hat was stylised felt bow trim.
-Sits on the right hand side of the head and secured by elastic that sits under the hair the hat is available on custom order in any colour for £535.00 (here shown in different shade).
+Sits on the right-hand side of the head and secured by elastic that sits under the hair the hat is available on custom order in any colour for £535.00 (here shown in a different shade).

 Catherine was wearing her trusty Tod’s suede block heel pumps.

 The Duchess finished the look with her Kiki McDonough “Special Edition Green Tourmaline, Green Amethyst and Diamond Earrings”.

 It is being reported that the due date of Baby Cambridge is End of April some reporters assuming 23rd of April.
-In that case we might have only few more Duchesses’ look before she goes on maternity leave.
-Next we will see Kate on Wednesday.
+In that case, we might have only a few more Duchesses’ looks before she goes on maternity leave.
+Next, we will see the Duchess on Wednesday.